-Contingent Income Auto-Callable Yield Notes Table
+Contingent Income Issuer Callable Yield Notes Table

 The following table is for purposes of illustration only.
-It assumes the Notes have not been automatically called prior to maturity and is based on hypothetical values and shows hypothetical returns on the Notes.
-The table illustrates the calculation of the Redemption Amount and the return on the Notes based on a hypothetical Starting Value of 100, a hypothetical Coupon Barrier of 70, a hypothetical Threshold Value of 70, the Contingent Coupon Payment of \$20.75 per \$1,000 in principal amount of Notes and a range of hypothetical Ending Values of the Underlying.
-The actual amount you receive and the resulting return will depend on the actual Starting Value, Coupon Barrier, Threshold Value, Observation Values and Ending Value of the Underlying, whether the Notes are automatically called prior to maturity, and whether you hold the Notes to maturity.
+It assumes the Notes have not been called prior to maturity and is based on hypothetical values and shows hypothetical returns on the Notes.
+The table illustrates the calculation of the Redemption Amount and the return on the Notes based on a hypothetical Starting Value of 100, a hypothetical Coupon Barrier of 70, a hypothetical Threshold Value of 70, the Contingent Coupon Payment of \$6.167 per \$1,000 in principal amount of Notes and a range of hypothetical Ending Values of the Underlying.
+The actual amount you receive and the resulting return will depend on the actual Starting Value, Coupon Barrier, Threshold Value, Observation Values and Ending Value of the Underlying, whether the Notes are called prior to maturity, and whether you hold the Notes to maturity.
 The following examples do not take into account any tax consequences from investing in the Notes.
+The table below also assumes that a Contingent Coupon Payment was paid on each Contingent Payment Date prior to maturity.